How-To Guides | Spa Cover Care - Clean, Maintain & Protect your Cover

 About Spa Cover Jackets

-Now that technology has caught up with hot tub covers, it’s time to say goodbye to vinyl and hello to durable WeatherShield Outdoor Fabric.
-WeatherShield is our extremely durable fabric that is 3 times stronger and weighs 25% less than marine grade vinyl.
+Technology has caught up with hot tub covers so it’s time to say goodbye to vinyl and hello to durable WeatherShield Outdoor Fabric!
+WeatherShield is our extremely durable fabric that is 3 times stronger and weighs 25% less than marine-grade vinyl.

 Sounds good right?
 In addition, nothing on the market is more resistant to harsh UV rays than WeatherShield.